nodesmith/aion-for-the-record/README.md

 The main contract can be found in `./contract/ForTheRecord.sol`.

 * Run `npm run deploy` to compile & deploy the contract.
-* Replace `CONTRACT_ADDRESS` in `./contract/constants.js` with the contract address printed out in the deploy script.
+* Replace `FTR_CONTRACT_ADDRESS` in `./contract/constants.js` with the contract address printed out in the deploy script.
+Alternatively, you can set the FTR_CONTRACT_ADDRESS environment variable.

 **Note:** You can run `npm run compile` if you wish to just compile the contract but not deploy it.

 #### 4) Run the sample locally

 * Run `npm start` to start the client
-* Run `node server.js` to start the server
 * Open `localhost:8080` in your browser

 ## Technologies Used